mavryk-network/GoMavryk/examples/key/README.md

-## Create and use private keys in Tezos
+## Create and use private keys in Mavryk

-Use MvGo to generate and use private keys for joy and pleasure.
+Use GoMavryk to generate and use private keys for joy and pleasure.

 ### Usage